containers/buildah/docs/buildah-from.md

 first verify that the registries.conf file is installed and configured appropriately.

 ## RETURN VALUE
 The container ID of the container that was created.
-On error, 1 is returned and errno is returned.
+On error 1 is returned.

 ## OPTIONS